opetch/terraform-aws-cli-resource/README.md

   source = "../../cli_resource"

   # Uses the default provider account id if no account id is passed in
+  # Uses the default region to use if region is not passed in
   role            = "TF_Role"
   cmd             = "aws route53 associate-vpc-with-hosted-zone ${local.cli_flags}"
   destroy_cmd     = "aws route53 disassociate-vpc-from-hosted-zone ${local.cli_flags}"